PRIO criteria for phase-out substances and priority risk-reduction substances

 Very high acute toxicity

-Classification Acute toxicity in Category 1 and 2 in accordance with CLP-Regulation
+Substances that fulfil the criteria to be classified as acute toxicants in Category 1 and 2 in accordance with CLP-Regulation (EC) No 1272/2008, or

-Classification Specific target organ toxicity after single exposure in Category 1 in accordance with CLP-Regulation
+Substances that fulfil the criteria to be classified as specific target organ toxicant after single exposure in Category 1 in accordance with CLP Regulation (EC) No 1272/2008

 Toxic to reproduction